1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/GrassLand System.md

 [^8]:“Although Tulaikov perished in the fight against Vil’yams’  system, Vil’yams apparently cannot be personally accused of  his death”  (Medvedev and Lerner, p.
 97)

 [^9]:(Medvedev and Lerner, p.
 97)

+[^10]:“his pupils and followers took full advantage  of the overblown cult of Vil’yams to secure for themselves  dominant positions in many responsible posts.
+These men  (Bushinsky, Chizhevsky, Dmitriev, Demidov, Avaev, and  others), having contributed nothing either to science or to  practice, lived off the exploitation of Vil’yams’ unmerited  glory”  (Medvedev and Lerner, p.
+98)